lopezdsr/sql-query/sqlref/timeseries_common.md

 The following SQL statement creates a new table with the name ts_table:

 ```
-SELECT TS_TIME_SERIES(timetick, value) as ts FROM cos://us-geo/bucket5/in47.parquet STORED AS PARQUET INTO cos://us-geo/bucket5/out47.parquet STORED AS PARQUET
+SELECT TS_TIME_SERIES(timetick, value) as ts FROM cos://us-geo/bucket5/in47.parquet STORED AS PARQUET INTO cos://us-geo/sql/timeseries.parquet STORED AS PARQUET
 ```

-The output object (out47.parquet) contains a table with a single column named ts that contains the output value.
+The output object (timeseries.parquet) contains a table with a single column named ts that contains the output value.

 The data type of column ts in the following table is DoubleTimeSeries.